-Kansas City sets the platinum standard | VA Kansas City health care | Veterans Affairs
+Kansas City Sets the Platinum Standard | VA Kansas City health care | Veterans Affairs

+The Kansas City VA Medical Center’s (KCVA) Clinical Pharmacy Specialist have raised the bar when it comes to Primary Care Patient Aligned Care Team (PACT) team-based care earning a Platinum designation.

-The Kansas City VA Medical Center’s Clinical Pharmacy Specialist have raised the bar when it comes to Patient Aligned Care Team team-based care.
-They are one of only two VA facilities to earn a Platinum designation from the VA’s Clinical Pharmacy Practice Office and Office of Primary Care.
+The Kansas City VA Medical Center’s (KCVA) Clinical Pharmacy Specialist have raised the bar when it comes to Primary Care Patient Aligned Care Team (PACT) team-based care.
+They are one of only two VA facilities across the country to earn a Platinum designation from the VA’s Clinical Pharmacy Practice Office and Office of Primary Care.

 According to Shawn McFarland, CPPO national program manager at the VA’s Central Office, the platinum designation is not easily earned.